The 5 Stages of Depression

 • Loss of interest in virtually everything

 Watching a loved one go through depression can be incredibly hard.
 You may feel helpless, unsure of what to say or do.
 But showing up with compassion and consistency can mean everything.
-Here are some ways you can help:

 • Be present: Listen without trying to fix.
 Just being there offers comfort.